zijiezho/homepage/_pages/about.md

 Welcome to my academic corner on the web!

 I'm a graduate student in Artificial Intelligence at <a href='https://cup.edu.cn'>China University of Petroleum, Beijing</a>.
 My research focuses on large language model and natural language processing.
-You can download my CV <a herf="/assets/pdf/zhouzijie_cv.pdf">here</a>.
+You can download my CV [here](/assets/pdf/zhouzijie_cv.pdf).